 - whether you want to be treated at home, in a hospice or in a hospital once you reach the final stages of motor neurone disease

-Read more about end of life issues and end of life care.
+Read more about end of life care.

 A range of treatments can relieve many of the symptoms of motor neurone disease and improve your quality of life.

-- hearing problems
+- hearing and vision problems

 - vertigo – a sensation that you, or the environment around you, is moving

-Therefore, quinine will usually only be used if the potential benefits are thought to outweigh the risks.
+Because of this, quinine will usually only be used if the potential benefits are thought to outweigh the risks.

-Muscle stiffness, also known as spasticity, can be treated using medication such as baclofen to relax the muscles.
+Muscle stiffness, also known as spasticity, can be treated using medication such as baclofen to help relax the muscles.
 Side effects may include increased weakness or tiredness.

-Not everyone with motor neurone disease will have speech problems, but there's a lot of help for people who do.
+Not everyone with motor neurone disease will have significant speech problems, but there's a lot of help for people who do.
 A speech and language therapist can teach you several techniques to make your voice as clear as possible.